-The Above14000ft Story
+Above14000ft And My Story

-My bible back then was Mountaineering Freedom of the Hills, my gear stash came from army surplus stores in Leh and Kargil that sold used army gear.
+My bible back then was the book ‘Mountaineering Freedom of the Hills’, my gear stash came from army surplus stores in Leh and Kargil.
 I often found inspiration in the writings of Khalil Gibran, Henry David Thoreau, Mark Twain, Leo Tolstoy, Walter Bonnati, Gaston Rebuffat, Eric Shipton, Bill Tilman, Herman Bhul, Reinhold Messner, Jerzy Kukuczka, Fred Becky, Youn Chouinard, Tom Frost etc…

 Being ingenious and resourceful were skills I was always good at and I improvised a lot.
 I spent my early years doing many hikes and climbs around Zanskar, KIshtwar and Manali.
-Slowly in a couple of years as I got better I also had started working with trekking and climbing groups that came into the Zanskar valley.
+Slowly in a couple of years as I got better I also started working with trekking and climbing groups that came into the Zanskar valley.